 (5) If the procedure to be followed in a case is not set out in rules of court, this Act or another written law, the procedure is to be that decided by the Court for the purposes of the case.

+(6) The Court may decide that the procedure set out in rules of court to be followed in a case is not appropriate for the case, in which case the procedure is to be that decided by the Court.

+[Section 14 amended by No. 5 of 2008 s.
+76.]

 15. Court may act on its own initiative

 (1) The Court may exercise its powers on the application of a party or on its own initiative unless this Act or the rules of court or another written law provides otherwise.